What is SCADA?

 - And many more

-Virtually anywhere you look in today's world, there is some type of SCADA system running behind the scenes, whether at your local supermarket, refinery, waste water treatment plant, or even your own home.
+Virtually anywhere you look in today's world, there is some type of SCADA system running behind the scenes: maintaining the refrigeration systems at the local supermarket, ensuring production and safety at a refinery, achieving quality standards at a waste water treatment plant, or even tracking your energy use at home, to give a few examples.

 Effective SCADA systems can result in significant savings of time and money.
 Numerous case studies have been published highlighting the benefits and savings of using a modern SCADA software solution such as Ignition.